cozy/cozy-home-v2/README.md

 # Cozy Home

 Cozy Home manages applications installed on your Cozy platform.
+It is the entry point to all your cozy apps.

 # About Cozy